Matheusnugas/nestjs-challenge/README.md

 - Docker - https://www.docker.com/
 - NodeJS - You need Node > 18 for this project.

+### Things to Remember:

+You need Docker and Firebase to run the project.
+Every time the project is taken down, all the PostgreSQL tables are dropped, and you should take down Firebase Auth Emulator and restart it if you restart the project.
+This is only required for development environments.

 ## 2) Demo

 ### 2.1) Sign In Page (Firebase Auth)